 What is a Digital Vault?

-Digital vault services collect your digital assets into a “vault”, or a central location where they are stored.
-This allows your successor trustee or executor to easily access and manage them when you’re gone.
+Digital vault services collect your digital assets into a secure digital “vault”, or a central location where they are stored.
+This allows your successor trustee or executor to easily access and manage your sensitive information when you’re gone.

 Here are some assets you may wish to include in your digital vault: